Justin Bieber

-Bieber achieved commercial success with his teen pop-driven debut studio album, My World 2.0 (2010), which debuted atop the US Billboard 200, making him the youngest solo male act to top the chart in 47 years.
-The album spawned the internationally successful single "Baby" (featuring Ludacris), which became one of the best selling singles of all time in the US.
-His second studio album, Under the Mistletoe (2011), became the first Christmas album by a male artist to debut at number one in the US.
-Bieber experimented with dance-pop in his third studio album, Believe (2012), and went on to become the first artist in history with five US number-one albums by the age of 18.
-From 2013–14, Bieber was involved in multiple controversies and legal issues, which had a drastic impact on his public image.
+Bieber rose to further fame with his debut album, My World 2.0 (2010), which topped the US Billboard 200 — making him the youngest solo male to do so in 47 years.
+Its lead single, "Baby" (featuring Ludacris), became one of the best selling singles in the United States, while its accompanying music video became the most disliked video on YouTube.
+His second album, Under the Mistletoe (2011), became the first Christmas album by a male artist to debut atop chart.
+Bieber explored dance-pop on his third album, Believe (2012); its acoustic re-release made him the first artist in Billboard history to have five US number-one albums by the age of 18.